-Excel offers various ways to password protect your spreadsheets in the form of built-in features and VBA code.
+Microsoft Excel offers various ways to password protect your spreadsheets in the form of built-in features and VBA code.
 Although there really is no cookie-cutter approach to absolutely make sure a workbook is completely secure, the methods we’re going to cover in this article are a good start.
 The biggest culprits in this half-promise are the availability of brute-force password decryption tools, and the way Excel keeps data in files.
-Let’s take a look at how you can protect your spreadsheets and limit certain features to your users.

-"Very" Hidden Worksheets
+Protect Excel Files with "Very" Hidden Worksheets

 Simple, right?
 It’s also just as easy to unhide a sheet.
 All you need to do is right click again and select Unhide instead.